Shivshreeram/TaxiFare-Prediction-RandomForestRegression/README.md

 The model, evaluated using metrics like **MSE**, **MAE**, and **Near-Exact Accuracy**, showed good performance and provided reliable and useful predictions for taxi fares.

+## About the Data

+The dataset used in this project includes information on various factors affecting taxi fares such as the day of the week, time of day, weather conditions, and traffic levels.
+In the dataset, the `Trip_Price` column initially had missing values (NaN) which represented the taxi fare that needed to be predicted.
+These missing values were predicted using a Random Forest Regression model, and the resulting predicted values were then assigned back to the `Trip_Price` column of the test data .

 ## Future Work

 While the model performs well with the available features, there are several opportunities for improvement: